district09/symfony_bundle_syslog/README.md

-# symfony_bundle_syslog
+# Digipolis Symfony syslog bundle (for ELK stack)

 Configures the symfony (monolog) syslog logger to output in a format that kibana can parse.